Dahua-Lorex & Hikvision Products Banned in USA by the FCC

 Supporting News Articles

-Why are Lorex/Dahua/Hikvision cameras banned from US Government buildings and facilities?
+Why are they banned from US Government buildings and facilities?

-Hidden backdoor access was found in cameras produced by these manufacturers.
+A hidden backdoor access was found in equipment provided by these manufacturers.
 This security breach allows access to the camera's video feed, whilst the owner of the equipment is completely unaware.
 This was clearly not a lapse in trust that our government was willing to accept.
 Our Government acted and congress passed the 2019 NDAA into law.
 This law bans select suppliers from supplying equipment for use in US government facilities.
-This may not concern the average consumer, but you must ask yourself, should we be supporting, encouraging and purchasing products that our own government does not trust?

-Supporting News Articles:US Government Bans Hikvison/Dahua/Lorex Security Cameras
+Supporting News Articles:US Government Bans Hikvison/Dahua Security Cameras

 Not On Our Watch!